Atashnezhad/Fraud_Detection_Pyspark/README.md

 It is suggested to feather new columns using available data.
 Feeding more input parameters can be helpful if the new feathered data are prepared wisely.

+### Do you wanna run codes without Hassle?
+Use Docker Technology then!
+Please check out my docker hub account [here](https://hub.docker.com/repository/docker/atashnezhad/ml_in_spark).
+To have this project you may simply pull the image from docker hub and run the codes yourself.

 [Gif reference](https://tenor.com/view/phishing-phisher-hacker-security-gif-16575067).